IBM/MAX-Human-Pose-Estimator/README.md

 This will pull a pre-built image from Docker Hub (or use an existing image if already cached locally) and run it.
 If you'd rather checkout and build the model locally you can follow the [run locally](#run-locally) steps below.

+## Deploy on Red Hat OpenShift

+You can deploy the model-serving microservice on Red Hat OpenShift by following the instructions for the OpenShift web console or the OpenShift Container Platform CLI [in this tutorial](https://developer.ibm.com/tutorials/deploy-a-model-asset-exchange-microservice-on-red-hat-openshift/), specifying `codait/max-human-pose-estimator` as the image name.

 ## Deploy on Kubernetes